-The idea for the game was conceived in the summer of 2021 through a partnership of Georgia Tech faculty and graduate students, the Ray C. Anderson Foundation, and the Institute for Georgia Environmental Leadership (IGEL).
-IGEL is an experiential environmental education program that provides participants with knowledge, skills, and a professional network to solve Georgia’s environmental challenges.
+The idea for the game Solved! was conceived in the summer of 2021 through a partnership of Georgia Tech faculty and graduate students, the Ray C. Anderson Foundation, and the Institute for Georgia Environmental Leadership (IGEL), an experiential environmental education program that provides participants with knowledge, skills, and a professional network to solve Georgia’s environmental challenges.

-Work on game development began in the summer of 2021 and continued throughout the fall semester.
-Dr. Marilyn Brown and a core group of Georgia Tech graduate students (Ollie Chapman, Max Koptik, and Chris Contos) cooperated to create the vision for the game.
+Work on the game began in the summer of 2021 and continued throughout the fall semester.
+Drawdown Georgia researcher Dr. Marilyn Brown and a core group of Georgia Tech graduate students, including Ollie Chapman, Max Koptik, and Chris Contos, co-created the vision for the game.

 We developed a deck of playing cards to represent the 20 solutions, along with “wild cards” that symbolize positive, negative, or neutral real-life events that impact carbon reduction efforts.
 In addition, Lalith Polepeddi from Georgia Tech’s Global Change Program created a digital leaderboard based on Drawdown Georgia’s Carbon Reduction Visualizer to keep track of each team’s progress and give players a way to visualize their overall impact on CO2 reduction.